Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 A few weeks ago I started working on a small side project in C, nothing too fancy.
-As with all new codebases, it was prone to many structural changes, API refactors etc. So I tried to add as many asserts as possible, and also wrote some basic C tests. *When writing lots of new code, I try to have tests written ASAP, to and fill the code with asserts since they help in quickly catching problems common to a developing codebase (like missed refactors / renames, misused APIs, ...).*
+As with all new codebases, it was prone to many structural changes, API refactors etc. So I tried to add as many asserts as possible, and also wrote some basic C tests. *When writing lots of new code, I try to have tests written ASAP, and fill the code with asserts since they help in quickly catching problems common to a developing codebase (like missed refactors / renames, misused APIs, ...).*

 One thing I dislike about those asserts it that watching them fail usually doesn't provide you with